Golden Age of Porn: Second-wave stars

 At the time of the maturation of the second wave, movies increasingly were being shot on video for home release.

 As their popularity rose, so did their control of their careers.
 John Holmes became the first recurring porn character in the "Johnny Wadd" film series directed by Bob Chinn.
-Lisa De Leeuw was one of the first to sign an exclusive contract with a major adult production company, Vivid Video, and Marilyn Chambers worked in mainstream movies, being one of the first of a rare number of crossover porn actors.
+Lisa De Leeuw was one of the first to sign an exclusive contract with a major adult production company, Vivid Video, and Marilyn Chambers worked in mainstream movies, being one of the first of a small number of crossover porn actors.

 Producers

 Major producers during the first wave of the 'Golden Age', the "Porno Chic" era, include: